 The University of Houston has adopted a parking and traffic program to create an orderly traffic flow and equitable parking conditions on campus.
 Your personal safety, the recognition of others’ needs, campus appearance, and applicable laws were prime considerations in the formulation of these regulations.
-This program is administered by Parking and Transportation Services (PTS), 3874 Holman St., Suite C Houston, TX 77204 (832-842-1097), and enforced by its Parking Enforcement Division (713-743-5849).
+This program is administered by Parking and Transportation Services (PTS), 4224 Elgin St., Building E, Houston, TX 77204 (832-842-1097), and enforced by its Parking Enforcement Division (713-743-5849).

 The permit is only transferable between vehicles and NOT between individuals.
-The registered permit holder is responsible for any parking citation issued to a vehicle displaying their parking permit.
+The registered permit holder is responsible for any issued parking citations.
 In the event the vehicle is not registered with PTS, Motor Vehicle Records from TXDOT will be used to determine responsibility.

 All vehicles parked on campus must be in operable condition, currently registered with the Texas Department of Public Safety or other valid state issuing agency, and display proof of current registration.